Part 4: Some viewers may find this disturbing.

-In the United States so-called “orphan” diseases are those conditions affecting fewer than 200,000 people nation-wide.
-In Canada, the equivalent is referred to as a “rare” disease and are those which affect one in twelve Canadians, two-thirds of whom are children.
-Because of their rarity, these diseases often receive little attention or funding for research, and in Canada quinism receives appallingly little attention (like none).
+In the United States, so-called “orphan” diseases are those conditions affecting fewer than 200,000 people nationwide.
+In Canada, the equivalent is referred to as a “rare” disease and are those which affects one in twelve Canadians, two-thirds of whom are children.
+Because of their rarity, these diseases often receive little attention or funding for research, and in Canada, quinism receives appallingly little attention (like none).

 While quinism is certainly treated like an orphan disease at this moment, to classify it as one would be premature.
 Because the drug has been taken by tens of millions across the globe, there is a very real possibility that the number of people who now suffer from quinism may number in the hundreds of thousands.
 This highlights the great need for education and awareness efforts worldwide.

 Although a growing number of people have come to realize that they have quinism, very few have received an official diagnosis.
-One of the reason for this is that in order to male the diagnosis, the patient’s complete medical history must be looked at, and it must be determined if in fact the patient even took mefloquine to begin with.
+One of the reasons for this is that in order to make the diagnosis, the patient’s complete medical history must be looked at, and it must be determined if in fact the patient even took mefloquine, to begin with.
 This is then followed by a number of tests which can take months to schedule and complete, and many times patients have to travel significant distances to take these tests.

-It can lead to a growing frustration among many veterans who ultimately just give up, bogged down by the system, and further traumatized by the machinations of a relentless bureaucracy.
+It can lead to growing frustration among many veterans who ultimately just give up, are bogged down by the system, and are further traumatized by the machinations of a relentless bureaucracy.

 For those with quinism however there is hope, and it comes in the form of Dr. Remington Nevin.
-He’s a retired Army Major who served as Preventive Medicine Officer, and has spent the last ten years dedicated to the research of the adverse effects caused by anti-malarial drugs.
-Chief among them for Nevin, is mefloquine.
+He’s a retired Army Major who served as Preventive Medicine Officer, and has spent over ten years dedicated to the research of the adverse effects caused by anti-malarial drugs.
+Chief among them for Nevin is mefloquine.